What is understanding from the "learning brain" point of view?

 The Framework for Understanding 'Understanding'

-The previous page discussed how information is processed in Working Memory and stored in Long-Term Memory.
-A four-levels model of memory representations was suggested to describe the processes every "piece of knowledge" (ideally) progresses through: Know, Understand, Use and Master.
+In the previous post "Learning in the brain" I discussed how information is processed in Working Memory and stored in Long-Term Memory.
+A four-level model of memory representations was suggested to describe the processes every "piece of knowledge" (ideally) progresses through: Know, Understand, Use, and Master.
 Here we dive into the relations between the first two: what is needed to progress from knowing something to understanding it.

 Here I try to dive deeper into the 'making meaning' process that leads to the desired, yet elusive, state of 'Understanding'.
 By combining the simplified model of learning in the brain (introduced here) with the behavioral inputs and outputs, I explore the essential components and the processes that underlie 'Understanding'.
 The goal is to clarify the pedagogical discussion about the actions we can take to support learners in the process of making sense.